State leaders’ actions offers housing stability to thousands

 The legislative agreement is expected to be passed by both houses and signed by Gov. Walz.

-All along the months of dealing with the real risk of thousands of Minnesotans losing their homes and facing homeless due to the pandemic, state leaders have acted swiftly, intentionally, and with a lot of heart.
-This latest bipartisan agreement is added evidence that state leaders understand the vital part that housing plays in every life. — An editorial from the Adams Publishing - East Central Minnesota Editorial Board.
-Reactions are welcome.
-Send to: editorial.board@apgecm.com.
+All along the months of dealing with the real risk of thousands of Minnesotans losing their homes and facing homelessness due to the pandemic, state leaders have acted swiftly, intentionally, and with a lot of heart.
+This latest bipartisan agreement is added evidence that state leaders understand the vital part that housing plays in every life.

 Post a comment as